chezka-gaddi/personal_website/studentRes/README.md

 ## Edit a Task
 Allows the user to search for a specific task and edit fields.
+This page also allows the user to delete any tasks.

 ## Search